-Download our free dictionary (for Windows) and browse both the Bolivian Quechua-English and the English-Bolivian Quechua lists.
+Download our free dictionary (for Windows or Android) and browse both the Bolivian Quechua-English and the English-Bolivian Quechua lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.

 List status: © Guy T. Gambill